Fast fashion clothes – we’ve all probably bought them at some point in our life, unaware of the ramifications of their low price and low quality.

 Embed from Getty Images

 March 25, 1911, saw the deadliest industrial disaster in New York City to date.
 One hundred and forty-six people died in a fire, out of which 123 girls and women and 23 men.
-The fire happened at a clothing factory owned by two insurance fraud criminals, who before this tragic event, had four accounts of suspicious fires in the buildings they ran their business at.

 Did we say little?
 We meant almost no chance.
 Here’s why.